-An object of type dip_image.
-Other numeric arrays are converted to dip_image.
+An object of type dip_image (or dip_image_array).
+Numeric arrays are converted to a dip_image.
 The GUI presents an edit box where you can type any expression.
 Furthermore, a right-click in this edit box brings up a list with variables of class dip_image defined in the base workspace.